sjappig/mldn-capstone/proposal/capstone_proposal.md

 Balanced error measure which is easy to understand, and is comparable with values from [2] is **F1-score**: Harmonic mean of precision and recall.
-Mathematical equation for F1 is *2*precision*recall/(precision+recall)*.
+Mathematical equation for F1 is *2\*precision\*recall/(precision+recall)*.

 ### Project Design

-The framework to work with will be Tensorflow with Python.
+The main tools will be Tensorflow and Python.

 The first steps will be about the preparation of the data.
-Using the ontology provided in [4], the more coarse labels will be assigned to data, and samples that will still after this have multiple labels will be splitted (e.g. if one sample has three distinct labels, it will be turn in to three samples which each has one of the labels).
+Using the ontology provided in [4], the top-level labels will be assigned to data, and samples that will still after this have multiple labels will be duplicated (e.g. if one sample has three distinct labels, it will be turn in to three samples which each has one of the labels).